 By integrating DSL and NAT, the Prestige provides ease of installation and Internet access.
+Provided with both USB and Ethernet ports, computers can share local resources (such as printers and files) and access to the Internet - simultaneously.

-Models ending in "1", for example P660R-61C, denote a device that works over the analog telephone system, POTS (Plain Old Telephone Service).
+Models ending in "1", for example P660RU-T1, denote a device that works over the analog telephone system, POTS (Plain Old Telephone Service).
 Models ending in "3" denote a device that works over ISDN (Integrated Synchronous Digital System).
 Models ending in "7" denote a device that works over T-ISDN (UR-2).